 33 “Again, you have heard that it was said to those of ancient times, ‘You shall not swear falsely, but carry out the vows you have made to the Lord.’
 34 But I say to you, Do not swear at all, either by heaven, for it is the throne of God, 35 or by the earth, for it is his footstool, or by Jerusalem, for it is the city of the great King.
 36 And do not swear by your head, for you cannot make one hair white or black.
 37 Let your word be ‘Yes, Yes’ or ‘No, No’; anything more than this comes from the evil one.

-Thank you for meditating on this daily Gospel reading and considering this reflection on Matthew 5:17-37 Reflection – The Spiritual Ways of Love.
+Thank you for meditating on this Gospel and reading this Lectio Divina on Matthew 5:17-37 Reflection – The Spiritual Ways of Love.

 Would you like to contribute related thoughts to these Lectio reflections on the Gospel readings?
 Since Lectio is not the only contemplative prayer style, others might appreciate these types of expressions in this ministry.
 Do you see God’s grandeur everywhere and unconditionally enjoy sharing the love of Christ that you have inside?
 Are you willing to be anonymous in what you would share?
 If so, email me.

 Lord, let the young families of our communities get to know your joy, peace, comfort, and love despite worldly distractions.